mhalano/ansible-role-visual-studio-code/README.md

 visual-studio-code
 ==================

 This role download and install Microsoft Visual Studio Code in the latest available version.
 I wrote this role to be compatible with all systems based on DEB and RPM, but I just tested on Ubuntu.
-Please, report the bugs.
+Please, report bugs.

 Requirements
 ------------